Pediatric RN: Job Description, Duties and Requirements

 Requirements to Practice as a Pediatric RN

-Students interested in becoming registered nurses can choose from three nursing education options: a bachelor's degree, an associate degree or a diploma program.
+Students interested in becoming registered nurses can choose from three nursing education options: a bachelor's degree, an associate's degree or a diploma program.
 These educational alternatives take 2-4 years to complete.
 General requirements for graduation include classes in anatomy, biology, chemistry and nursing theory.
 Becoming a pediatric RN requires clinical work specializing in pediatric care.

 Licensing and Certification